 Exercise-Induced Compartment Syndrome is a chronic condition that causes pain and swelling of the arms or legs.
 Symptoms begin gradually and get progressively worse as you exercise.
 Once you stop exerting yourself, the pain decreases until it stops several minutes after you’re done exercising.

-Causes of Exercise-Induced Compartment Syndrome
+Exercise-Induced Compartment Syndrome Causes

 Underneath the skin, there’s connective tissue called fascia.
 It looks like a thin sheath that surrounds your muscles.
 As you exercise, muscles expand and contract.
 However, in rare instances, the fascia won’t expand along with the muscle, which causes pressure on that muscle.

-Symptoms of Exercise-Induced Compartment Syndrome
+Exercise-Induced Compartment Syndrome Symptoms

 The symptoms of Exercise-Induced Compartment Syndrome are hard to ignore.
 They include: